rbfx/rbfx-docs/pages/documentation/build.md

    This command builds the project.

-   Alternatively, you may open the Xcode project a generated  in `cmake-build`` directory.
+   Alternatively, you may open the Xcode project a generated  in `cmake-build-ios` directory.

 ## Building for Web (Emscripten)